huggingface/huggingface_hub/docs/hub/how-to-downstream.md

 '/home/lysandre/.cache/huggingface/hub/lysandre__arxiv-nlp.894a9adde21d9a3e3843e6d5aeaaf01875c7fade'
 ```

 `snapshot_download` downloads the latest revision by default.
-If you want a specific repository revision, use the `revision` parameter as shown in the `hf_hub_url` method.
+If you want a specific repository revision, use the `revision` parameter as shown with `hf_hub_url`.

 ```python
 >>> from huggingface_hub import snapshot_download